Billy Graham Center for Evangelism at Wheaton College

 J. Dennis Hastert Center

 Dedicated in the fall of 2008, The J. Dennis Hastert Center for Economics, Government and Public Policy engages in scholarly research and promotes discussion on core institutions of market economies, representative democracies, limited government, and human action with individual responsibility.
-Named for J. Dennis Hastert, Wheaton Alumni of 1964 and Speaker of the House of Representatives from 1999-2007, the center is located in the Memorial Student Center.
+Named for J. Dennis Hastert, Wheaton alumni of 1964 and Speaker of the House of Representatives from 1999-2007, the center is located in the Memorial Student Center.

 Please visit the Hastert Center.

 The Wade Center is home to a collection of materials by and about seven British authors: Owen Barfield, G.K.
 Chesterton, C.S.
 Lewis, George MacDonald, Dorothy L. Sayers, J.R.R.Tolkien, and Charles Williams.
-Dedicated in 1974, the collection at the Marion E. Wade Center has been growing for more than 30 years, and is includes the wardrobe C.S.
+Dedicated in 1974, the collection at the Marion E. Wade Center has been growing for more than 30 years, and includes the wardrobe C.S.
 Lewis played in as a child and the desk of J.R.R.
 Tolkien.
 Serving as a library and museum, scholars from around the world come to Wheaton to study the collections at the Wade Center.

 Please visit the Wade Center.